 - A. Parks and Recreation and Visitor-Serving Use standards.
 Development, as defined in Article VIII, shall be consistent with all Parks, Recreation and Visitor Serving Use Policies of the LUP, including, but not limited to: - 1.
 Coastal recreation opportunities.
-The development of visitor-serving and commercial recreation facilities shall have priority over residential or general commercial development per Land Use Plan Policy C-PK-1. - 2.
-Compatible commercial recreation facilities.
+The development of visitor-serving and commercial recreation facilities shall have priority over residential or general commercial development per Land Use Plan Policy C-PK-1.

+- 2. Compatible commercial recreation facilities.
 New visitor-serving and commercial development shall be sited and designed per Land Use Plan Policy C-PK-2. - 3.
 Mixed uses in coastal village commercial/residential zones.
 A mixture of residential and commercial uses shall be permitted in the C-VCR zoning district as follows:

 Continue to permit a mixture of residential and commercial uses in the C-VCR zoning district to maintain the established character of village commercial areas.
-Commercial shall be the principal permitted use within the mapped village commercial core area of the C-VCR zone and residential shall be allowed in the C-VCR zone subject to all other LCP standards. the principal permitted uses in all other parts of the C_VCR zone In the village commercial core area, rResidential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
-Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a findingprovided that the development maintains and/or enhances the established character of village commercial core areas.
+Within the mapped village commercial core area of the C-VCR zone, cCommercial shall be the principal permitted use within the mapped village commercial core area of the C-VCR zone and residential shall be a permitted use allowed in the C-VCR zone subject to all other LCP standards.the principal permitted uses in all other parts of the C VCR zone In the village commercial core area, r In this core area, rResidential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property within the commercial core area (i.e. the central portion of each village that is predominantly commercial).
+Residential uses on the ground floor of a new or existing structure on the road-facing side of the property shall only be allowed subject to a finding provided that the development maintains and/or enhances the established character of village commercial core areas.
+Outside of the village commercial core area of the C-VCR zone, Residential shall be the principal permitted use, and Commercial shall be a permitted use.
 Replacement, mMaintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted.